3dmol/3Dmol.js/.github/ISSUE_TEMPLATE/issue-template.md

 Please provide the label suitable for your issue.

 **Description**
 Please provide a short description of the issue.
+Please include a self-contained code example.

 **Relevant Context**
 Please provide screenshots and the necessary context to help explain your issue better.

+**Please close your issue when you feel it has been adequately resolved**